photoneo-3d/photoneo-avs-examples/README.md

 Zebra Aurora Vision™ Studio is machine vision software that is based on visual data flow programming and comes with a comprehensive set of image analysis tools.
 Typical applications include industrial quality inspection and robot guidance, using both ruler-based and deep neural networks-based algorithms.
 Find out more at the [Zebra Aurora Vision Studio](https://www.adaptive-vision.com/en/).

 #### Support
 Visit [www.photoneo.com](https://www.photoneo.com/) for the most up-to-date information and documents.
-If you encounter any issues while using the examples, please do not hesitate to contact our dedicated Support team at support@photoneo.com for prompt assistance.
+If you encounter any issues while using the examples, please do not hesitate to contact our dedicated Support team at our [Help Center](https://www.photoneo.com/Help-Center) for prompt assistance.

 #### License
 Photoneo examples are distributed under the [BSD License](https://github.com/photoneo-3d/photoneo-avs-examples/blob/main/LICENSE).